stenglein-lab/viral_variant_caller/README.md

 - [samtools](http://samtools.github.io/)
 - [R](https://www.r-project.org/)

-We are working to integrate a conda environment to facilitate use of these tools for this pipeline but for the moment, these tools must be installed and in the user's PATH.
+#### Integration with conda

+The easiest way to handle dependencies for this pipeline is to use the included [conda environment](./environment_setup/variant_conda_environment.yaml).
+Please see the [instructions to install and setup this environment](./environment_setup/README.md).